Loading

 The last period represents the Federal government's attempt to live up to its treaty obligations, including payment of annuities and supplies, recognition of sovereignty and other elements since the 19th century.
 Fort Mitchell was garrisoned during the Second Creek War (1836), which occurred in Alabama as the state tried to regulate Creek land allotments and freedom.
 After this, most Creek in Alabama were forcibly relocated to Indian Territory.
 Those who stayed in the state had to give up tribal membership; they were considered state and US citizens.

 In 1971 professional archeological excavations were undertaken at the former fort, of which only ruins remained.
 Among the findings were gravesites, remains of a hospital, the old fort, outbuildings, offices, barracks, and storage rooms.
 The Alabama Archaeological Association published a 1974 report.
-In 1990 the site was designated as a National Historic Monument.
+In 1990 the site was designated as a National Historic Landmark.

 In 1987 the Department of Defense established the Fort Mitchell National Cemetery on this site for interment of United States veterans from the Southeast and Gulf Coast.